codevonnie/fourthyearproject/README.md

  This branch contains the Mobile Appliaction, which was Developed using Ionic.

- The Mobile Application Enabled Members to:
+ The Mobile Application Enables Members to:

 * View/Update Personal information
 * Send SOS Messages To Associated Business.